The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Step 3: Shortlist Qualified Consulting Partners

 With a business case and pilot domain identified, begin your partner search.
 Use the evaluation checklist from this guide to create a targeted RFP and shortlist 2-3 qualified firms.
-Focus your evaluation on finding a partner with verifiable, real-world experience building domain-driven data products and—equally important—guiding the organizational change required to make the transformation stick.
-A structured evaluation is the best way to see past sales pitches and identify a partner who has successfully executed this playbook before.
+Focus your evaluation on finding a partner with verifiable, real-world experience building domain-driven data products and, equally important, guiding the organizational change required to make the transformation stick.
+A structured evaluation is the best way to see past sales pitches and identify a partner who has actually executed this playbook before.

 Frequently Asked Questions About Data Mesh Consulting